-An elegant hideaway for more than 86 years, The Inn at Furnace Creek is a AAA-rated four-diamond resort that still pampers every guest.
+An elegant hideaway since 1927, The Inn at Furnace Creek is a AAA-rated four-diamond resort that still pampers every guest.
 It’s the perfect place to reclaim your senses as you relax near the spring-fed pool, stroll through palm gardens to the melody of the natural springs, shop for unique items in the gift shop, watch a glorious sunset from one of the quaint stone patios or enjoy a cool drink from Stargazers Deck.
+Make reservations at one of the National Park system’s premier historic hotels.

 Standard King Rooms

 Our Standard Rooms take advantage of the views over the oasis garden, desert vistas or Panamint Mountains and have a king bed.
-Some of the rooms have a full bath and some have a 3/4-bath shower only.
+Some of the rooms have a full bath and some have a 3/4-bath with a shower only.
+These rooms may be located in either the main tower, or on the terrace level above the pool.

 Standard Terrace Room-Double/Twin